MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-manage-devices.md

 ---
 # required metadata

-title: Manage devices with endpoint security in Microft Intune | Microsoft Docs
+title: Manage devices with endpoint security in Microsoft Intune | Microsoft Docs
 description: Learn how Security Administrators can use the Endpoint Security node to view devices and take action to manage them in Microsoft Endpoint Manager.
 keywords:
 author: brenduns